 Nix the Towel-Dry Disasters

 If the first thing you reach for after you’ve washed your hair is a towel – which you then use to vigorously rub all over your head and hair – you are making a big mane mistake.
 Towels can be very rough on the hair shaft, especially when hair is wet as this is when it’s more prone to breakage.
-Either use your towel to gently blot your hair dry or use an old T-shirt for a much gentler “towel”-dry instead.
+Either blot your hair dry gently with a towel or use an old T-shirt for a much gentler “towel” dry instead.

 Air-Dry Before You Blow-Dry